UBC-MDS/Collision_Prediction/doc/collision_prediction_report.md

 correctly predicts the class of interest, fatalities.
 We can see that the logistic regression model performs slightly better in this regard with an f1 score of 0.088 (+/- 0.002) but this is still extremely low.
-The logistic regression model has a decent recall of `r`CV_results\[\[“Logistic
-Regression”\]\]\[5\]`but a very poor precision of`r
-`CV_results[["Logistic Regression"]][5]` which is dragging down the f1
+The logistic regression model has a decent recall of 0.741 (+/- 0.020) but a very poor precision of 0.047 (+/- 0.001) which is dragging down the f1 score.
-score.
 What these results mean is that the model correctly predicts when a collision results in fatalities a high amount of the time, but out of the times it predicts fatality, more of the predictions are actually false classifications of fatality.
 As seen in table 1, after optimizing the logistic regression model’s C hyperparameter, the model does not perform any better.
-Furthermore, the low average precision, `r`CV_results\[\[“Logistic Regression Optimized”\]\]\[6\]\`, seen in the model do not indicate that we can change the prediction probability threshold to meaningfully increase precision.
+Furthermore, the low average precision, 0.090 (+/- 0.006), does not indicate that we can change the prediction probability threshold to meaningfully increase precision.

 <table class="table table-striped table-hover" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>